ByteWelder/Tactility/Documentation/ideas.md

 - If present, use LED to show boot status
 - 2 wire speaker support
 - tt::app::start() and similar functions as proxies for Loader app start/stop/etc.
-- Wi-Fi using dispatcher to dispatch its main functionality to the dedicated Wi-Fi CPU core (to avoid main loop hack)

 # App Ideas
 - System logger